hteiktinoo/react-whammy/README.md

-# React Whammy: A React Component for Real Time Javascript WebM Encoder\*
+# React Whammy: A React Component for Real Time Javascript WebM Encoder

-\* with caveats

 ![screenshot of Weppy, two clocks with the one on the right embedded inside a video while the left is made in canvas, above the clocks is a progress bar at 100% and below the clocks is a status which reads "Compiled video in 17ms, file size 272KB" adjacent to a link titled "Download WebM"](https://github.com/sysord/whammy/blob/master/screenshot.png?raw=true)